 \section{Abstract}

-Vine copulas offer flexible multivariate dependence modeling and have become widely used in machine learning, yet structure learning remains a key challenge.
-Early heuristics like the greedy algorithm of Dissmann are still considered the gold standard, but often suboptimal.
-We propose random search algorithms that improve structure selection and a statistical framework based on model confidence sets, which provides theoretical guarantees on selection probabilities and a powerful foundation for ensembling.
-Empirical results on several real-world data sets show that our methods consistently outperform state-of-the-art approaches.
+Vine copulas offer flexible multivariate dependence modeling and have become widely used in machine learning.
+Yet, structure learning remains a key challenge.
+Early heuristics, such as Dissmann's greedy algorithm, are still considered the gold standard but are often suboptimal.
+We propose random search algorithms and a statistical framework based on model confidence sets, to improve structure selection, provide theoretical guarantees on selection probabilities and excess risk, as well as serve as a foundation for ensembling.
+Empirical results on real-world data sets show that our methods consistently outperform state-of-the-art approaches.

-\section{INTRODUCTION}
+\section{Introduction}

 Copulas provide a flexible framework for modeling complex multivariate distributions by disentangling marginal behavior from the dependence structure \citep[see, e.g.,][]{nelsen2007introduction,joe2014}.
-Among them, the class of \emph{vine copulas} \citep{bedfordcooke2001,aasczadofrigessibakken2009} has become particularly popular in machine learning because it balances flexibility with tractability and scales better than generic high-dimensional copulas.
+Among them, the class of \emph{vine copulas} \citep{bedfordcooke2001,aasczadofrigessibakken2009} has become particularly popular in machine learning because it balances flexibility with tractability better than more classical copula families.
 Recent applications span a wide range of areas, including domain adaptation \citep{Lopez-Paz2013}, variational inference \citep{Tran2015}, causal inference \citep{Lopez-Paz2016}, clustering \citep{tekumalla2017vine}, Bayesian optimization \citep{botied}, conformal prediction \citep{park2025semiparametric}, and generative modeling \citep{kulkarni2018nonparametric,Konstantelos2018,sun2019,Tagasovska2018b}.